atomikaya/fiction/assets/stories/the-usual-stars/02/src/draft.md

 > You're late.

 > I was waiting for the others to leave.
-Couldn't you have worn a suit like everyone else?
+Couldn't you wear a suit like everyone else?
 You're attracting attention.

 The octocat is displeased, slightly haughty.
 Leejai feels just as nice.